 - a.
 Operation of Grievance/Complaint System.
-Select one: - No. This Appendix does not apply - Yes.
-The State operates a grievance/complaint system that affords participants the opportunity to register grievances or complaints concerning the provision of services under this waiver - b.
-Operational Responsibility.
-Specify the State agency that is responsible for the operation of the grievance/complaint system:
+Select one: - O No. This Appendix does not apply - Yes.
+The state operates a grievance/complaint system that affords participants the opportunity to register grievances or complaints concerning the provision of services under this waiver c.
+Description of System.
+Describe the grievance/complaint system, including: (a) the types of grievances/complaints that participants may register; (b) the process and timelines for addressing grievances/complaints; and, (c) the mechanisms that are used to resolve grievances/complaints.
+State laws, regulations, and policies referenced in the description are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).